What is Camera Calibration in Computer Vision?

 Fisheye Camera Model

-Camera calibration is the process of calculating the extrinsic and intrinsic properties of a camera.
-After calibrating a camera, the picture information can be utilized to extract 3-D information from 2-D photographs.
+Camera Calibration Computer Vision is the process of calculating the extrinsic and intrinsic properties of a camera.
+After calibrating a camera, one can utilize the picture information to extract 3-D information from 2-D photographs.
 Images taken with a fisheye camera can also be distortion-free.
 In Matlab, there is the Computer Vision Toolbox which includes calibration procedures for the pinhole camera model and the fisheye camera model.
 The fisheye variation works with cameras that have a field of view (FOV) of up to 195 degrees.

 Fisheye Camera Model